Packages Limited

+Packages Limited, commonly known as Packages Group, is a Pakistani packaging and investment holding company headquartered in Lahore.
+It manufactures folding cartons, flexible packaging, paper and paperboard, tissue products and corrugated packaging, and holds investments in subsidiaries and associates across the packaging, real estate, pharmaceutical, food, ink, films and power sectors.

 Packages was founded in 1956.
 It is listed on the Pakistan Stock Exchange.

 History

+1956–1982: Early history

-Packages Limited's history goes back to 1954, when during a visit to Sweden, Syed Babar Ali proposed a partnership with Akerlund & Rausing, a leading Swedish packaging firm, to establish a manufacturing facility in Pakistan for paper, cardboard, cellophane, and plastic film packaging.
-The initiative was aimed to reduce the family group's dependence on imported packaging materials, especially for their razor blade operations of Treet Corporation.
+Packages Limited was established in 1956 as a joint venture between the Ali Group of Pakistan and Akerlund & Rausing of Sweden to convert paper and paperboard into packaging for the consumer industry.
+The company was founded by Syed Babar Ali, who had proposed the partnership during a visit to Sweden, with the aim of reducing the country's dependence on imported packaging materials.
+It was aimed to reduce the family group's dependence on imported packaging materials, especially for their razor blade operations of Treet Corporation.
 The partnership was recommended by the Pakistan Tobacco Company (PTC), which vouched for the Swedish firm's reliability and interest in international expansion.
 The approval for the joint venture from the Government of Pakistan was granted after nearly two years, with construction beginning in late 1956.
-Packages Limited was incorporated in 1956.

 The ownership structure initially allocated 77.31 percent of the equity to the Ali family, with the remaining 22.69 percent going to the Swedish firm in exchange for technical expertise, managerial assistance, and the supply of European machinery necessary for starting operations.
 Additionally, the contract included a clause for ongoing technical assistance, providing the Swedish partners with an annual payment of $35,000 through 1976.
 During the first three years, 22 Swedish experts were involved in the project.
 By 1974, Akerlund & Rausing's equity had been diluted to 14 percent, following the issuance of new shares to raise capital starting in 1965.

 By 1960, Packages Limited had expanded its workforce to accommodate an additional shift, resulting in a doubling of its output by 1964 compared to 1957.
 Initially, the Pakistan Tobacco Company (PTC) constituted about 80 percent of Packages' business in its inaugural year; this figure had decreased to 12 percent by 1974.
 Over this period, the company's annual sales growth averaged 15 percent since 1968, reaching PKR 150 million by 1974.
 The workforce transitioned entirely to local Pakistani employees as the initial group of 22 Swedish expats had been replaced through local training programs.